zenvin-dev/UnitySettingsFramework/README.md

 The `NameLocalizationKey` can be used to add localization to your settings menus.
 Just as the `Name`, it can have any value.

 ### 3.3 Icon
-The `Icon` is a sprite that can be used to represent the group on UI, either instead or along with the name.
+The `Icon` is a sprite that can be used to represent the Group on UI, either instead or along with the name.

 ## 4. Creating Groups and Settings
-Creating new groups and settings happens through the Settings Editor window.
-Simply right-click any existing group, and you will have the option to create a new group or setting inside it, or delete the group in question.
+Creating new Groups and Settings happens through the Settings Editor window.
+Simply right-click any existing Group, and you will have the option to create a Group or Setting inside it, or delete the Group in question.
 Settings on the other hand will only allow you to duplicate or delete them.
 \
-Note that changing the settings hierarchy is only permitted during edit-time.
+Note that changing the Settings' hierarchy is only permitted during edit-time.
 The popup menus will not appear during runtime.

 ## 5. Using Settings